seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab08-Deploy-Container-Instances/LabExercise-2.md

 In this Exercise, you will have:

-  + Task 1: Create a Storage account.
+  + Task 1: Deploy an Azure container instance by using YAML file.
-  + Task 2: Review the functionality of the Azure Container Instance.

-### Task 1: Create a Storage account
+### Task 1: Deploy an Azure container instance by using YAML file.

-In this task, you will create a new storage account.
+In this task, you are going to deploy an Azure container instance by using YAML file.

 #### Pre-requisites for this task

+An Azure account.

 #### Steps: